kahwei26/PBC-Cirrhotic-Prediction/README.md

 **Data Preprocessing**
 - The original dataset includes missing values that are missing completely at random (MCAR).
 There are a total of 12 features out of 16 features having missing values, and the percentage of the missing values are up to 32.536%.
 KNN imputation is used to address this issue.
 - Normalization is done using MinMax scaler to scale the data to 0-1.
-- First round feature selection to get the top-N features using ensemble filter feature selection.
+- First round feature selection to get the top-N features using ensemble filter feature selection. <br>
 **Data Spliting**
 - Dataset is split into 90% training, 10% testing.
 - Upsampling techniques, SMOTE, is used to balanced the classes for training data. <br>